AndreyStretentsev/attiny816_project/README.md

 To build release version run command:
 > make release

-It's necessary to clean project outputs before every build by running:
+To clean outputs of the project run:
 > make clean

 ## Running